 Dr. Paul Bilokon is CEO and Founder of Thalesians Ltd and an expert in electronic and algorithmic trading across multiple asset classes, having helped build such businesses at Deutsche Bank and Citigroup.
 Before focussing on electronic trading, Paul worked on derivatives and has served in quantitative roles at Nomura, Lehman Brothers, and Morgan Stanley.
 Paul has been educated at Christ Church College, Oxford, and Imperial College.
 Apart from mathematical and computational finance, his academic interests include machine learning and mathematical logic.

-Ivan Zhdankin: Systematic Trading, JPMorgan Chase & Co
+Ivan Zhdankin: Associate, Quantitative Analyst, JP Morgan Chase & Co

 Ivan Zhdankin is a quantitative researcher with experience in diverse areas of quantitative finance, including risk modelling, XVA, and electronic trading across asset classes, including commodity futures and G10 and emerging market currencies.
 Ivan was consulting various banks in quantitative modeling and has recently joined JP Morgan as a quantitative analyst.
 He has become one of the first researchers to generate convincing results in electronic alpha with neural nets.
 He has a solid mathematical background from New Economic School and Moscow State University, where he studied under the celebrated Albert Shiryaev, one of the developers of modern probability theory.